 Judi is an American who was born in Switzerland where she spent the first six years of her life in the shadow of the Swiss Alps.
-(Maybe that is why Judi has a passion for going to the Richardson Mountains in the summer to look at wild flowers.)
+(Maybe that is why Judi has a passion for going to the Richardson Mountains in the summer to hike and look at wild flowers.)
 The following eight years were spent growing up with her missionary family in Montevideo, Uruguay where she spent lots of time riding horses on the beaches and playing with her dog.
 The countless hours spent training her Boxer to do tricks, trying to teach him to pull carts and teaching him to be obedient prepared her for something that was beyond her wildest dreams; training her own huskies in the Arctic for dog sledding adventures!
 Judi enjoys sharing her love for nature and the out of doors with guests staying at the Arctic Chalet and with others who come to the Arctic from all over the world for a once-in-a-lifetime experience.
 Judi's favorite job is guiding dog sled tours with her beautiful white huskies right from her back yard into a winter wonderland.
 There's no place she would rather be than in the Canadian Arctic!

 We can truly say that we love life, enjoy what we do and feel that it is a privilege to live here.
 Whether it be summer or winter please allow us to be your hosts during your brief stay in this special place.